stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 We can use them as placeholders whenever we plan to implement a piece of functionality at a later time.
-In addition, their types and the types and quantities of all other variables in scope can be inspected in the REPL (or in your editor, if you setup a corresponding plugin).
+In addition, their types and the types and quantities of all other variables in scope can be inspected at the REPL (or in your editor, if you setup the necessary plugin).
-Let's see them in action.
+Let's see them holes in action.

 Remember the `traverseList` example from an Exercise earlier in this section?
 If this was your first encounter with applicative list